hexydec/jslite/README.md

-# JSLite: PHP Javascript Minifier
+# JSlite: PHP Javascript Minifier
 A simplistic Javascript minifier designed for compressing inline scripts on the fly, written in PHP.

-** This is currently alpha grade software - do not deploy into production **
+**This is currently alpha grade software - do not deploy into production**

 ## Description